hydraulic-software/conveyor/guidebook/docs/configs/maven-gradle.md

 * The `group` becomes `app.rdns-name`
 * From the `application` plugin: main class,  JVM arguments.
 * From the JetPack Compose Desktop plugin: main class, JVM arguments, description, vendor.
+* From the JavaFX plugin: the modules you're using.

 Here's a worked example for a Compose Desktop app: